pdjr-signalk-plugins/ais-reporter/README.md

 UDP, typically a consolidation service like [MarineTraffic](https://www.marinetraffic.com).

 The plugin can issue AIS reports for the 'self' vessel even if the ship has no AIS equipment: it is sufficient that the vessel's MMSI and position are available on their default Signal K paths (`mmsi` and `navigation.position`).

 On a ship with an AIS receiver the plugin can be configured to report data on all vessels whose broadcasts are received and logged by Signal K.

-The rates at which reports are issued is user configurable by vessel type and endpoint and can be dynamically adjusted in response to values on arbitrart Signal K paths.
+The rates at which reports are issued is user configurable by vessel type (i.e. 'self' and 'other') and endpoint and can be dynamically adjusted in response to values on arbitrart Signal K paths.
 Together these measures give fine control over the granularity of the data push and resource consumption on the host vessel's Internet connection.